openshift/pipelines-tutorial/README.md

 You need an OpenShift 4 cluster in order to complete this tutorial.
 If you don't have an existing cluster, go to http://try.openshift.com and register for free in order to get an OpenShift 4 cluster up and running on AWS within minutes.

+You will also use the Tekton CLI through out this tutorial.
+Download [Tekton CLI](https://github.com/tektoncd/cli/releases/latest) and copy it to a location on your `PATH`.

 ## Concepts